missionpinball/mpf-docs/hardware/voltages_and_power/voltages_and_power.rst

 In case you run into those problems consult with an electric engineer.
 The right capacitors and the right wireing might help with this case for example.

+Common "ground" generally refers to the neutral wire of your PSU which should not be confused with ground/electric earth.
+See :doc:`ground_and_appliance_classes` for details about ground vs neutral.

 Power Filter Boards
 -------------------